4/30/2020

 I never ate that much jam.
 It's not that I don't have a sweet tooth, I definitely do, but for breakfast jam has hardly ever been my first choice.
 I like my bread rolls with cheese or egg.
 Maybe if I'm really hungry, I'll have a slice with jam last, kind of like a "breakfast dessert".

-It drove my ex crazy when I asked to have just one bite, but what should I do if that was all I really wanted, otherwise I would got me some bread with jam myself.
+It drove my ex crazy when I asked to have just one bite, but what should I do if that was all I really wanted, otherwise I would have got me some bread with jam myself.

 It's still a very rare event that I buy jam for myself because I know people who give it to me which is very nice of them, either as a souvenir from a trip or because they make it themselves.
 Jam, marmalade, jelly in all kinds of fruity variations, for example plum, quince, raspberry, strawberry, grape, blueberry, but also ginger and my favorite one hands down - "orange with Queen Mum's favorite (aka gin)"!